equinox-project/equinox-js/docs/docs/propeller/streams-sink.md

 is processed some bookkeeping is required.

 1. The stream is removed from each batch's `Set` of streams
-2. If that brings the batch's `Set` size to 0 we know the batch is fully handled and call its associated `onComplete` handler
+2. If the stream removed was the final one, we declare it complete by calling its associated `onComplete` handler. and call its associated `onComplete` handler